mokanove/servers/README.md

 > Full IPV6 support.
 >
-> Netflix: Unlocks non-original series and can be used in full (region is the Germany)
+> Netflix: Unlocks non-original series and can be used in full (region is the Japan)
 >
 > Speed test:
 >